 related to any Woodwards, the use of the "grasshopper coat of arms" as a

-Walter Woodworth Coat of Arms is highly questionable.
+Walter Woodworth Coat of Arms is virtually impossible.
 Further, as we only know

-that Walter came from somewhere in England -- probably the Kent County area --
+that Walter came from somewhere in England -- probably the Staffordshire area --

 or the Puritan colony in Holland affiliated with John Rogers (the John Rogers